MicrosoftDocs/win32/desktop-src/FWP/management-filtering-layer-identifiers-.md

-This filtering layer allows for modification of addresses and ports at the bind\_redirect layer.
+This filtering layer allows for modification of remote address an/or port of an outgoing TCP connections, as well as for non-TCP traffic based on the first packet sent..

-For TCP, the local address and/or local port as well as the remote address and/or remote port can be modified.

-For UDP, the local address and/or local port can be modified.

 See [ALE Layers](ale-layers.md) for more information.